Tinkerforge/doc/en/source/Hardware/Bricklets/Motorized_Linear_Poti.rst

 The assembly is easiest if you follow the following steps:

 * Screw 12mm screws to bottom plate with nut,
-* screw bricklet on 12mm screws with another nut,
+* screw Bricklet on 12mm screws with another nut,
-* attach the two small plates from the backside of the bricklet to the bottom plate,
+* attach the two small plates from the backside of the Bricklet to the bottom plate,
 * attach one of the side plates,
-* attach small plate from the frontside of the bricklet to the side plate,
+* attach small plate from the frontside of the Bricklet to the side plate,
 * screw 12mm and 10mm spacer to small plates at both sides,
 * attach left and right plate,
 * attach other side plate and